opencelium/opencelium/docs/usage/schedules.rst

 Clicking on the *webhook* the application creates a webhook for the specific connection.
 Due to it the user can trigger this connection using only url.

-*Notification* is such a feature that allows you to be notified via emails, slack or teams when pre, post or alert event happens.
+*Notification* is such a feature that allows you to be notified via emails or webhooks when pre, post or alert event happens.

 .. note::